belaban/pubsub/README.md

 pubsub
 ======

-Ssample project showing how to build a pub-sub system in JGroups
+Sample project showing how to build a pub-sub system in JGroups